LONG ARTICLE! 35 – 45 minute read:

 However, if you are planning to build a board longer than 8ft in length, you will need to make what is known as a “two-sided flip template.”
 This means using the same sheet of Masonite for both the nose and the tail half of your surfboard – each drawn on one side of the sheet.

 After you have finished the rough cut, you can smooth out the template until you reach the final result.
-The first stage entails removing any lumps or dips left by the jigsaw cut with a rasp.
-Again, avoid getting too close to the line lest you accidentally shave below the delineation.
+The first stage entails removing any lumps or dips left by the jigsaw cut with a rasp or a file.
+Again, avoid getting too close to the line lest you accidentally shave off too much.
 The goal here is only to take out major imperfections.

-Since there is a lot to cover and a lot of potential tangents to go off on, we have chosen a very systematic approach and formatted this Part III of the How To Make A Surfboard series as a step-by-step guide.
+Since there is a lot to cover and a lot of potential tangents to go off on, we have chosen a very systematic approach and formatted Part 3 of the How To Make A Surfboard series as a step-by-step guide.
 As such, it’s worth mentioning that we will steer clear of specifics like shaping a vee or concave.
-We also won’t be touching on how to colour the foam or make funky airbrush designs.
+We also won’t be touching on how to color the foam or make funky airbrush designs just yet.

 Tracing & Cutting The Outline of Your Surfboard